climate-product-leaders/website/courses.markdown

 We can deliver our 6-week standard program for teams of up to 25 people in your organization.
 We can also tailor it to your specific needs.

+Contact us [hey@climateproductleaders.org](mailto:hey@climateproductleaders.org) if you’re interested in having this workshop at your organization.

 ### Testimonials